nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 We see GPT-2's output is more coherent and slightly faster (~9 seconds vs ~13) but I'm pleasantly surprised with how good my simple implementation was.
 It is a good proof of concept, and with new approaches like AR-Diffusion and Skip-Step Diffusion (and a more optimized implementation), the quality and speed can be drastically improved.

-> Note: This difference in speed is an "apples to oranges" comparison.
+> **Note:** This difference in speed is an "apples to oranges" comparison.
 The GPT-2 inference is using a library that has been heavily optimized, while my code is not.
 >
 > There are serious differences in performance characteristics between the two different architectures, and it is an open question whether diffusion language models can out perform autoregressive models in deployed settings.[^5]

 ## Conclusion
----
 We’ve seen that masked language models like RoBERTa, originally designed for fill-in-the-blank tasks, can be repurposed into fully generative engines by interpreting variable-rate masking as a discrete diffusion process.
 By gradually corrupting text with `<MASK>` tokens and training the model to iteratively denoise at increasing mask intensities, we effectively turn the standard MLM objective into a step-by-step generation procedure.

 Even without architectural changes, a fine-tuned RoBERTa can generate coherent looking text after slightly modifying the training objective, validating the idea that BERT-style models are essentially just text diffusion models trained on one masking rate.